runtimeverification/haskell-backend/booster/README.md

 ## Kompiling a K definition and running the RPC server

-The `hs-backend-booster` binary takes a `kore` file definition, parses and internalises it and then launches an RPC server, which executes requests agains this definition.
+The `kore-rpc-booster` binary takes a `kore` file definition, parses and internalises it and then launches an RPC server, which executes requests agains this definition.
 It additionally accepts a path to a dynamic library compiled by the LLVM backend, which is used for simplification of bool sorted terms.
 In order to build the kore definition and the shared library out of a K definition, first call

 ```
 kompile --llvm-kompile-type c my_defintion.k